Cerulean2/Cerulean2/README.md

 ---

-## :woman_technologist: About Me:
+### 💻 About Me:
- :telescope: I'm a student learning more about Python and other programming languages
+ 🐍 I'm a student learning more about Python and other programming languages

- :seedling: Exploring modern Cybersecurity practices and applications
+ 🌐 Exploring modern Cybersecurity practices and applications

- :zap: In my free time, I make small programs with Python and explore new libraries I haven't used yet to challenge myself!
+ ✨ In my free time, I work on small projects to challenge my skills